ioccc-src/winner/1993/rince/README.md

 ### Additional notes

-One may also need to do a `stty sane` if you kill the program to restore your terminal state.
-If that does not work try `reset`.

 Some people report that `rince` dumps core on their system.

-On some systems that use gcc, the curses.h used by gcc (typically `/usr/local/include/curses.h` if not `/usr/include/curses.h`) is not compatible with the curses library (typically `/lib/libcurses.a` for static libraries) used.
+On some systems that use gcc, the `curses.h` used by gcc (typically `/usr/local/include/curses.h` if not `/usr/include/curses.h`) is not compatible with the curses library (typically `/lib/libcurses.a` for static libraries) used.
 It has been suggested that the following gcc command may help: